-February is also LGBTQ history month so here’s some facts about British LGBTQ Georgians.
+February is also LGBTQ history month so here are some facts about British LGBTQ Georgians.
 I normally use more than one source for my posts, but I’ve been reading “Sex and Sexuality in Georgian Britain” by Mike Rendell and used that alone here.
 It’s provided quite a lot of information.
 It’s not been verified by other sources, but from the bibliography it was well researched.
 I’ll add a link to the Goodreads profile at the bottom of this post.

 The above portrait is of Anne Lister, now made famous with the TV series Gentleman Jack.
 You can find out more about Anne in my post Anne Lister: A Woman who Defied Convention.